Richard Pionk

-Richard Cletus Pionk (April 26, 1936 - June 5, 2007) was an American artist who worked in the media of pastels and oil painting and who lived, worked and taught in New York City, New York.
+Richard Cletus Pionk (April 26, 1936 – June 5, 2007) was an American artist who worked in the media of pastels and oil painting and who lived, worked and taught in New York City.
 Pionk studied classical still-life painting by spending hours in museums.
 He studied still-life painting in the Brooklyn Museum and other New York museums as well as the École du Louvre in Paris.
 Pionk studied the works of Jean-Baptiste-Siméon Chardin, Antoine Vollon, and Henri Fantin-Latour in particular.
 He was educated in New York at The Art Students League of New York on scholarships and the G.I.
 Bill.

 Biography

 Born in Moose Lake, Minnesota, Pionk studied with Daniel Green and Sidney Dickinson at the Art Students League of New York.
 In 1984, he was named Master Pastelist by The Pastel Society of America and in 1997 was inducted into the Pastel Hall of Fame.
 He taught at the Art Students League and was President of the Salmagundi Club.
 Pionk garnered many awards for his work.
 He was best known for his still life, portraits and interior scenes in oil and pastel."